WitchMithras/aetherfield/README.md

 At its core, AetherField answers a simple question:

-> *Given a moment in time, where are the bodies — and what do they mean?*
+> *Given a moment in time, where are the celestial bodies?*

 ---